FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Source.md

 ![](https://media.githubusercontent.com/media/FLUX-SE/doc_images/main/SpatR/Room/SourcesPanelSearch.png)
 <!-- TODO: update the image -->

 The key word <code>strict:</code> allows searching strictly one or several parameter.
-For example, </code>strict: gain presence</code> will display only the sources gain and presence, will <code>gain presence</code> will display the gain, the room specific gain, the presence, the room presence, and all gains of the axis and omni filters.
+For example, </code>strict: gain presence</code> will display only the sources gain and presence, while <code>gain presence</code> will display the gain, the room specific gain, the presence, the room presence, and all gains of the axis and omni filters.

 Some pre-determined presets are available on a menu accessible on the left of this edit to give you some ideas.